Hearing Aid Source Toronto clinics always offer FREE hearing tests. But, what’s involved?

-Our FREE hearing test will take place in our sound-proof booth where you will put on a headset, sit comfortably and listen.
+Our FREE hearing test in Toronto will take place in our sound-proof booth where you will put on a headset, sit comfortably and listen.
 That’s it.
 It’s painless, thorough and accurate.

 We will play a series of pure whistling tones – from bass (thunder sounds, etc.) through to treble (birds/children sounds, etc.) – and you’ll press the buzzer when you hear them.